jmlden36/Factory.Solution/README.md

 ## Setup/Installation Instructions
 * Open the terminal on your desktop
 * Once in the terminal, use it to navigate to your desktop folder
-* Once inside your desktop folder, use the command `git clone https://github.com/jmlden36/HairSalon.Solution.git`
+* Once inside your desktop folder, use the command `git clone https://github.com/jmlden36/Factory.Solution.git`
-* After cloning the project, navigate into it using the command `cd HairSalon.Solution/HairSalon`
+* After cloning the project, navigate into it using the command `cd Factory.Solution/Factory`
-* Create a file named "appsettings.json" in the `HairSalon` directory
+* Create a file named "appsettings.json" in the `Factory` directory
 * Add the following code to appsettings.json and add your MySQL user ID and password:
 ```
 {